flythereddflagg/flythereddflagg.github.io/python_book/docs/16-File-Reading-and-Writing.md

 - Try using the three basic ways of writing files (`'r','w','a'`).
 Try to write a paragraph of text to a file, close it and edit it again, putting a line of text at the beginning and end of the file.
 How would you do this?
 - Experiment with the ways of opening a file by trying the combined and other options (e.g. `r+`,  `'wb+'` etc.) for opening files.
 You can read about them [here](https://docs.python.org/3/tutorial/inputoutput.html#reading-and-writing-files).
 How do they differ?
 - Research the `open()` function and learn all you can about how it works.
 The official Python reference is [here](https://docs.python.org/3.9/library/functions.html#open).
+- Look up all the file operation

 ## Advanced Mastery